-In ShipStation, you have the ability to create USPS, Canada Post, FedEx, and UPS return labels at the same time as your shipping labels.
+In ShipStation, you have the ability to create UPS return labels at the same time as your shipping labels.
 This is helpful if you'd like to include a return label with the shipment, and make the return process seamless for your customers.

 You can create these return labels on a per-order basis, or you can create an automation rule to select this option for all (or a specific selection) of orders.

 There are a few things to keep in mind when including return labels with your outgoing shipments...

 1) Return labels will only be charged to your account if your customer actually uses the return label.

 2) Return labels do count toward your ShipStation monthly shipment limit, even if the labels aren't used to return anything.

-4) Not all carriers or services can be used for return labels.
-Check out this article for a list of carriers that support return labels in ShipStation.
+3) Not all carriers or services can be used for return labels.

-5) Currently, generating a return label with the outgoing label is not supported when using the multipackage shipment option (available for UPS, FedEx, and DHL services).
+4) Currently, generating a return label with the outgoing label is not supported when using the multipackage shipment option.
 If the option to include a return label with the outgoing shipment is selected and the shipment is set to ship using multiple packages, the outgoing labels will generate normally, but no return label will generate.
 If you need return labels in this scenario, the best option is to split the order into multiple orders, and then follow the steps below for each order.

 Click an order's number to open up the Order Details pop-up.
 Under the Other Shipping Options section, check the option to Include a return label with the outgoing shipping label.